Written by Rose Souders

 Should I promote my “non-essential” business during the Coronavirus outbreak?

 Yes.
 However, there are some things you should actually take the time to consider before you do.
 First thing’s first; it’s not business as usual.
-Yes, we all have to pay our bills and yes, most businesses are freaked out about how to hang on during this time.
+Yes, we all have to pay our bills and yes, most businesses are worried about how to hang on during this time.
 That being said, you need to be sensitive to the situation, think about your customers (and potential customers) first, and then determine a way that your business can adapt to their needs in a way that still works.

 I want you to take 20 minutes to sit down away from your regular to-do list and write down the following: